yolkie-nelson/wheres-my-stuff/README.md

 ​
 ## Integration
 ​
 It all begins by creating a user account.
 The user is able to login, where they have access to their record of equipment types and the corresponding equipment items.
-Their availability, location, and maintenance schedule are tracked.
+Their availability, current job site location, and storage location are tracked.
+We can also see a comprehensive rental history of each piece of equipment.
 ​
 ## Accessing Endpoints to Send and View Data
 Access Endpoints through FastAPI (Swagger UI) and your browser ​
 ### Accounts:
 ​- The account owner is presumed to be the company renting out the equipment, and has access to data that logged out users do not.
-Authentication is accomplished via jwtdown, and an access token is stored as a cookie.
+Authentication is accomplished via jwtdown, and an access token is stored as a cookie in the browser.
 ​
 | Action | Method | URL |
 | ----------- | ----------- | ----------- |